ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

    ![](media/FBCimage20.png)

 2. Fill in the details (as shown below) and then create the Web app.
+Note that the name that you enter in the **App name** box will be used to create the Azure app service URL; for example fbconnector.azurewebsites.net.

    ![](media/FBCimage21.png)

-3. Go to the newly created Web App resource and enter the values (that you copied to the text file) for the following settings:
+3. Go to the newly created web app resource, click **Application Settings** in the left navigation pane.
+Under Applicaiton settings, click Add new setting and add the following three settings.
+Use the values (that you copied to the text file from the previous steps):

     - **APISecretKey** – The is the client secret value that you copied after creating the client secret in Step 2.
 This will be used to configure the connector service.